h4r1yzz/mcp-rag/README.md

 3. Top-K relevant FAQ chunks retrieved
 4. Context + Query sent to Groq LLM (Llama 3.3 70B)
 5. Streaming response back to frontend

 ---

+## 🎯 Architecture Decision: Why Flask?

+### Prioritizing Rapid Delivery and Simplicity

+This project was initially developed with a **Next.js + FastAPI** architecture, offering a modern, decoupled frontend-backend setup.
+However, after evaluating the project requirements and deployment goals, **Flask was chosen as the primary production deployment option**.

+### Key Reasons for This Decision

+**1. Focus on Core Functionality**
+- The primary goal was to deliver a working RAG chatbot quickly and efficiently
+- Flask's monolithic architecture allowed faster iteration and deployment
+- Reduced complexity meant more time spent on RAG quality, prompt engineering, and user experience

+**2. Simplified Deployment & Operations**
+- **Single container deployment** - One Docker image instead of coordinating multiple services
+- **Reduced infrastructure complexity** - No need to manage separate frontend/backend services
+- **Lower operational overhead** - Easier monitoring, logging, and debugging
+- **Faster CI/CD pipeline** - Single build and deployment process

+**3. Appropriate for Project Scale**
+- For a medical clinic FAQ chatbot, Flask's capabilities are more than sufficient
+- Server-side rendering with Jinja2 templates provides excellent performance
+- No need for complex client-side state management or routing

+**4. Development Efficiency**
+- Flask's simplicity allowed rapid prototyping and feature development
+- Fewer moving parts meant faster debugging and iteration cycles
+- Single codebase for both UI and API reduced context switching

+### Next.js + FastAPI: Still Available for Development

+The **Next.js + FastAPI** setup remains in the codebase as an **optional development path** but only able to run locally:
+- Modern React-based UI development
+- Decoupled frontend/backend architecture
+- TypeScript and Tailwind CSS workflow
+- Advanced client-side features

+### The Pragmatic Engineering Approach

+This decision reflects a **pragmatic engineering philosophy**:
+- ✅ Ship working software quickly
+- ✅ Choose the simplest solution that meets requirements
+- ✅ Optimize for maintainability and operational simplicity
+- ✅ Avoid over-engineering for hypothetical future needs

+The Flask-based architecture delivers all core features—RAG retrieval, streaming responses, conversation management, and a clean UI—while maintaining simplicity and ease of deployment.

+---